What makes electric cars better for the environment than conventional cars?

 * vehicle charged from UK mains electricity

-Grants and Incentives available of EVs and hybrids
+Grants and Incentives available for EVs and hybrids

 - £2,500 - £4,500 grants available for hybrid / EVs